horsovski/axelarate-community/documentation/docs/validator-zone/external-chains/moonbeam.md

-In this guide we will be using a bash script created by the Avalanche team, which will automatically set up a running node with minimum user input required.

 ## Install required dependencies
 In order to compile the `moonbeam` binary by yourself, you first need to setup the required dependencies.
 In this guide we will be using The Release binary instead, so you can [skip](/validator-zone/external-chains/moonbeam?id=install-moonbase-alpha) this step.